TitiFix/Geneweb2/docs/ged/Ged.LANGUAGE_ID.md

 ﻿# Abstract
+A table of valid latin language identification codes.
+Other languages not supported until UNICODE

 # GEDCOM Syntax (extension included)
 Convention used : **bold** when mandatory, _italic_ when add by 5.5.1 draft, &#x23E9; indicate proprietary coding commonly used (amendment need to standard)<br />